lilliCao/android-basic/README.md

-### Android Basic Nano Degree by [Udacity and Google](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803)
+# Android Basic Nanodegree Program by [Udacity and Google](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803)

 This is all projects submitted in the course